JS-Jamie/booking.com-clone/README.md

 # eBooking.com (Booking.com clone)
 A cloned Booking.com using MERN stack.
-Users search for accommodations by city, date, and room preferences.
-Filter by price, view room details, and log in to book.
+Users can search for accommodations by city, date, and room preferences.
+They can also filter the search results by price, view room details, and register/log in to book.

 Check out the website [**here**](https://ebookingcom-js-jamie.koyeb.app/) :)